 2. Instead of using Nvidia Geforce Experience, I uninstall the GPU drivers (back to Microsoft Basic) and use NVCleanstall to download my RTX 3060 drivers without others bloatware https://www.techpowerup.com/download/techpowerup-nvcleanstall/

-We need to install Microsoft Visual Studio 2022, which it will required by CUDA for integration.
-You can download the community version and check for C/C++ development installation
+Install Microsoft Visual Studio 2022, which will required by CUDA for integration.
+You can download the community version.
+In the installation step, please check for C/C++ development installation

 This will take sometimes to complete and depend to your internet connection

 Install CUDA 12 https://developer.nvidia.com/cuda-toolkit (3.5GB filesize)